esojcic/ConfigData/README.md

 # Communication/Transport

 KBV Core RESTful API:
-- transport layer: secure HTTP (HTTPS)
+- use secure HTTP (HTTPS) as transport layer
-- message format: JSON.
+- reqeust/response message format is: JSON
-The KBV API service are addressed via URI:
+- the service are addressed via URI
-- Registry URIs: <base-uri>/

- and sopports requests method is POST
+- the request method is POST

 |Attribute	|Value |Mandatory  |Decsription
 | --- | -----------  | --------- | ---------